aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 Currently you are given the option to customize the following:

+### Make new drafts blank
+If enabled, makes the new drafts blank when creating them If disabled, the current draft is copied into the newly created draft

 ### Color champion borders
 This colors the borders of the champions depending on which team they belong to:
 - Green for ally champions